 2×8 actual size

 A 2×8 board is 1 1/2 x 7 1/4 inches (38 x 184 mm) dimensions in actuality.
-The board which is advertised and being sold by using nominal dimensions are a bit larger in size as compared to the actual size.
+The board which is advertised and being sold by using nominal dimensions is a bit larger in size as compared to the actual size.

-You might have seen the frame softwood boards or framing lumber that is being sold at any local hardware store or lumber yard that advertised those dimensions that do not match with the actual size of the frame board.
+You might have seen the frame softwood boards or framing lumber that is being sold at any local hardware store or lumber yard that advertised those dimensions that do not match the actual size of the frame board.

 Dimensional lumber is being cut to a specific width, length, and depth.
 Although, there is a small difference between the actual size and the nominal size (to whom the framing lumber is being referred).